David L. Lindsey

-David L. Lindsey is an American novelist, working primarily in the mystery and crime fiction genres.
+David L. Lindsey (born 1944) is an American novelist, working primarily in the mystery and crime fiction genres.
 He has published fourteen novels in a writing career spanning 29 years.

 Biography

 Lindsey was born in Kingsville, Texas, in 1944.

 He spent his childhood in the Texas Rio Grande Valley and in West Texas, near San Angelo.
-Lindsey graduated from North Texas State University with a degree in English literature.
-Lindsey moved to Austin, Texas, in 1970 and has lived there ever since.
+He graduated from North Texas State University with a degree in English literature.
+He moved to Austin, Texas, in 1970 and has lived there ever since.

 During the 1970s, Lindsey worked as a book editor at a number of small publishing houses in Austin.
 At one point he operated his own publishing firm, Heidelberg Publishers.